crux-eval/eval-arena/README.md

 }
 ```

-Thanks for helpful discussions with Ari Holtzman, Nicolas Usunier, and Pedro Rodriguez.
+Thanks for the helpful discussions with Ari Holtzman, Nicolas Usunier, and Pedro Rodriguez.
 Chatbot arena provided the inspiration to test all model pairs and summarizing the results in a understandable way.

 ## License